 Once you have Medicare, please remember that Medicare will be your primary insurance and your coverage through Wayne State University will be secondary.
 For services the first month after your date of retirement, you will want to show both your Medicare and your medical insurance card to your health care providers.
 It will make a difference in how they submit your claims.

 If You are Already Retired

 If you are already retired and turning age 65, we provide you with an opportunity to re-evaluate your university medical insurance coverage.
 You may change to any of the other university medical insurance plans.
-If you choose to enroll in Blue Cross Blue Shield, Blue Care Network, or Health Alliance Plan please complete this enrollment form (pdf).
-If you choose to enroll in HAP Senior Plus, please complete the HAP Senior Plus Enrollment Form (pdf).
+If you choose to enroll in Blue Cross Blue Shield, Blue Care Network, or Health Alliance Plan please complete the Retiree Medical Plan Election Form.
+If you choose to enroll in HAP Senior Plus, please complete the HAP Senior Plus Enrollment Form.
 Once completed, your enrollment form must be returned to our office.
 Your new coverage will become effective on the first of the month of your 65th birthday.
 Please be sure to also provide us with a copy of your Medicare card.